 - The checkpoint must exhibit sufficient indicia of its official nature;

 - Drivers should be detained a minimal amount of time; and

 - Roadblocks should be publicly advertised in advance.1

-If you are charged with California DUI after being stopped at a checkpoint that did not meet these requirements, a driver arrested at such an inspection may be able to use this to defend against the DUI charges.
+If a checkpoint does not meet these requirements, a driver arrested at such an inspection may be able to defend against DUI charges.

 Below, our California DUI defense attorneys answer the following frequently asked questions about California DUI sobriety checkpoints:

 - 1. Are California DUI checkpoints constitutional?

-- 2. What can I expect at a California DUI checkpoint?
+- 2. What can a driver expect when stopped?

 - 3. What are the rules and regulations for DUI sobriety checkpoints in California?

-- 4. Can I turn around to avoid a DUI checkpoint?
+- 4. Can a driver turn around to avoid a DUI checkpoint?

-- 5. Can I refuse a DUI checkpoint?
+- 5. Can a driver refuse to cooperate?

-- 6. What if I am caught driving without a license at a sobriety checkpoint?
+- 6. What if someone is caught driving without a license?

-- 7. How can I find out about DUI checkpoints in advance?
+- 7. How can people find out about DUI checkpoints in advance?